 In its October 27th update, the Bank maintained its overnight rate at 0.25 percent, its bank rate at 0.50% and its deposit rate at 0.25%, while hinting that it will not hold this policy indefinitely.
 Observers expect the rate to climb as soon in the second quarter of 2022, three months sooner than expected.

 Though the central bank does not directly affect consumers, its rates are passed on to banks, which increase rates for their customers through their credit products.
 One notable exception is fixed rate mortgages, whose rates remain the same for the term of the loan, usually from 1 to 5 years.

 The Bank confirmed that “the Governing Council has decided to end quantitative easing and keep its overall holdings of Government of Canada bonds roughly constant.”

-South of the border, the Federal Reserve will also begin tapering, reducing its purchase of securities by 15 billion dollars every month (5 billion for mortgage-backed securities).
+In the United States, the Federal Reserve will also begin tapering, reducing its purchase of securities by 15 billion dollars every month (5 billion for mortgage-backed securities).
 If economic outcomes proceed as expected, the Fed’s tapering should end around mid-2022.

-According to RateHub, discounted mortgage rates hit rock bottom in December 2020, at 1.39% – a first since 1973.
+According to RateHub, discounted mortgage rates hit rock bottom in December 2020, at 1.39%.
+This is a first since 1973.
 They have been slowly creeping back up and increased by 60 basis points, reaching 1.99% in late October 2021.